Analogues of Morozov Theorem in characteristic p>0: Introduction

+\end{enumerate} \end{statement} In this paper we in particular determine explicit assumptions on $p$ and $G$ under which this statement turns out to be true.
+These are detailed in the remaining part of this introduction.

-Moreover, in characteristic $0$ a well known corollary of Morozov Theorem states that any proper maximal subalgebra of the Lie algebra of a reductive group is either reductive or parabolic (see \cite[VIII, \S 10, Corollaire 1]{BOU}).
-If now $k$ is an algebraically closed field of characteristic $p>0$ one may also wonder whether such an analogue of this corollary still hold true, namely:
+Moreover, in characteristic $0$ a well known corollary of Morozov's Theorem states that any proper maximal subalgebra of the Lie algebra of a reductive group is either reductive or parabolic (see \cite[VIII, \S 10, Corollaire 1]{BOU}).
+One may thus also wonder whether such an analogue of this corollary still hold true in characteristic $p>0$, namely:

 \begin{statement} Let $k$ be an algebraically closed field of characteristic $p>0$ and $G$ be a reductive $k$-group.
 Let $\mathfrak{q} \subseteq \mathfrak{g}$ be proper restricted $p$-Lie subalgebra.
 Then $\mathfrak{q}$ is either parabolic or $p$-reductive. \end{statement}